kalpitborkar/Simulating-Aggression/README.md

   - The agent survives, dies or reproduces depending on the food quantity consumed in each interation.

 ## Agent rules
-The simulation includes two strategies:
+The `Simulation` includes two strategies:
   - `Dov`e strategy - Passive
   - `Hawk` strategy - Aggressive